jxom/react-loads/README.md

 ### `<Action>`

-The component to define which parts of the tree should be rendered for a given action (or set of actions).
+A component to define which parts of the tree should be rendered for a given action (or set of actions).

 #### Props